Compliance and Enforcement Policy for designated projects subject to the Impact Assessment Act

 - summary of on-site inspection reports prepared by enforcement officers;

-- information submitted to the Agency from a proponent that is required by conditions in decision statements (e.g. implementation schedules, annual reports and plans);
+- information submitted to IAAC by a proponent to comply with a condition in a decision statements (e.g. implementation schedules, annual reports and plans);

-- notices of non-compliance issued by enforcement officers and any documentation received from proponents in response to Notices of Non-compliance;
+- notices of non-compliance issued by enforcement officers;

-- charges laid in a prosecution and the result, whether there is a plea of guilty, a conviction or an acquittal, and, in the case of a plea of guilty or a conviction, the amount of any fine and the subject matter of any court order imposed on the convicted offender; and
+- as appropriate, charges laid in a prosecution and the result, including in the case of a guilty plea or a conviction, the amount of any fine and the subject matter of any court order imposed on the convicted offender; and

-- any other documents that, in the view of the Agency, would be in the public interest to disclose through the Canadian Impact Assessment Registry.
+- any other documents that, in the view of IAAC, would be in the public interest to disclose through the Canadian Impact Assessment Registry.

-The Agency includes the name of the proponent and designated project in the information posted on the Agency’s website.
-Information regarding enforcement actions is also made publicly available at the Enforcement Actions page on the Agency’s website.
+IAAC includes the name of the proponent and designated project in the information posted on IAAC’s website.
+Information regarding enforcement actions is also made publicly available on the Enforcement Actions page, once the file has been closed.

 Request for confidentiality

-When you provide the Agency with a tip about a suspected offence or with any other information related to the enforcement of the IAA, you may request that your identity, and any information that may reveal your identity, not be disclosed.
-In addition, if you have requested confidentiality, an enforcement officer and the Agency, must exercise all due diligence to not disclose your identity.
+When you provide IAAC with a tip about a suspected offence or with any other information related to the enforcement of the IAA, you may request that your identity, and any information that may reveal your identity, not be disclosed.
+In addition, if you have requested confidentiality, an enforcement officer and IAAC, must exercise all due diligence to not disclose your identity.

 Employee protection